M0NsTeRRR/napalm-fsos-ssh/README.md

 ip ssh server enable
 ```

-You also need to configure a username and password to authenticate with ssh
+You also need to configure a username and password with ro permission to authenticate with ssh
 ```
 username <your_username> privilege 0
-username <your_username> password 7 <your_password>
+username <your_username> password 0 <your_password>
 ```

 # Licence